rackerlabs/support-how-to/content/how-to/rackspace-email/manage-multi-factor-authentication-for-rackspace-webmail/index.md

 4. The last step displays a message stating *You have successfully set up Multi-Factor Authentication*.

-### Log in to Webmail with multi-factor authentication
+### Log in to Webmail with multifactor authentication

-After you have enabled multi-factor authentication, use the following steps when you log in to Rackspace Webmail:
+After you have enabled multifactor authentication, use the following steps when you log in to Rackspace Webmail:

 1. Log in to [Rackspace Webmail](https://apps.rackspace.com/) by using your